mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 Using a QUIC tunnel to transparently convey Internet services accross those new access networks provides a smooth upgrade-path for legacy application.
-In this document, we specifies methods for tunneling Internet protocols inside a QUIC connection, including TCP, UDP, IP and QUIC flows.
+In this document, we specify a flexible method for tunneling Internet protocols inside a QUIC connection, and discuss how to use it to convey TCP, UDP, IP and QUIC flows.

 TODO Introduction